11 minutes estimated reading time

 - An Armani suit is an obvious target when you have Occupy Wall Street camped outside your place of work

-- Wall Street had to modernise and attract new types of talent
+- Wall Street had to modernise and attract new types of talent and competed against tech firms

 However this became a power validation all of its own, dubbed the “Midtown Uniform” by many for its popularity throughout Midtown Manhattan as the business casual look rolled across the cultural wallpaper of Wall Street.